-Clinical Research & Education
+Clinical Research & Education Research

-Current studies focus on patients undergoing elective open heart and ventricular assist device (VAD) insertion surgeries, and evaluating the relationships between Transesophageal Echocardiographic (TEE) parameters of ventricular function and catheter-derived pressure measurements.
+Current studies focus on patients undergoing elective open heart and ventricular assist device (VAD) insertion surgeries, and evaluating the relationships between transesophageal echocardiographic (TEE) parameters of ventricular function and catheter-derived pressure measurements.

 Research in Clinical Neurosciences allows our anesthesiologists to use the latest brain monitoring technologies to inform their administration of anesthetics during surgery.
 By using an EEG (electroencephalogram), we are able to carefully consider the drugs administered during surgery by observing the patient’s neurophysiology.
 Through the use of EEG and other technologies, we hope to minimize post-operative delirium by improving the recovery from anesthetics.

 The field of anesthesiology is constantly evolving, with new technology and techniques expanding and refining treatment options and improving patient safety and recovery.
 In order to remain in the forefront of medical education, the same forward-looking approach must be applied.
 Our education research focuses on the incorporation of innovations such as simulation, serious gaming, and virtual reality technology in medical education.

 As remarkably safe and effective as modern anesthesiology has become, increasing access to data on a larger scale can help to identify risk factors and direct new evidence-based practices and improvements in patient care.
 In the Department of Anesthesiology at Columbia University, our current research into these factors include analysis of maternal morbidity, perioperative care-related injury, short- and long-term adverse cognitive impact related to exposure to anesthesia agents in pediatric patients, and the effectiveness of pain management in palliative care practices.
 These investigations take place by faculty members with associated appointments in the Mailman School of Public Health at Columbia University.

 Jean Guglielminotti, MD, PhD